Fireplace or not you can always have a gorgeous Rustic Christmas Mantel Decor. Check out how I created ours with lots of love and low spending!

-I try my best to always share ideas that anyone can make, for any budget and for anyone who still believes they are not crafty.
-In my opinion, anyone and everyone are Crafty in a way or another.
+I try my best to always share ideas that anyone can make, for any budget, and for anyone who still believes they are not crafty.
+In my opinion, anyone and everyone is Crafty in one way or another.

-I am a true believer that if I can be crafty in one can.
+I am a true believer that if I can be crafty, anyone can.

 These are some Christmas Mantels from my favorite bloggers: